StephEO

 Source: Search Engine Journal

-• The share of stores with good LCP scores rose from 57% to 96%, and overall Core Web Vitals pass rate improved from 48% to 72%.
+• Nuvemshop reports stores with good LCP rose from 57% to 96% and overall Core Web Vitals pass rate from 48% to 72%, plus a self-reported 8.9% mobile conversion lift year over year.

 Source: Search Engine Journal